Measurements of Gravitational Attractions at small Accelerations

 According to \cite{gL_12_Kwai-Man_1985}, the resonance frequencies of a cylindrical resonator with spherical mirrors are given by:

-where: \begin{itemize} \item q = number of axial knots. \item p = number of radial knots. \item m = number of azimuthal knots. \item $\rm N = 2p^2 + 2pm\ –\ m^2 + 2p - 2 + m \pm 4m$. \item $\rm n = 2p + m +1$. \item R is the curvature of spherical mirrors. \item c the speed of light. \item k = f / c the wave number. \end{itemize} Our experiment was performed at a resonance frequency with p = m = 0.
-The parameters q, p, m have been determined by a simultaneous fit of formula \ref{equ:fres} to a series of resonances including the chosen one, where 37 axial knots were determined.
+where: \begin{itemize} \item[] q = axial mode number. \item[] p = radial mode number. \item[] m = azimuthal mode number. \item[] $\rm N = 2p^2 + 2pm - m^2 + 2p - 2 + m \pm 4m$. \item[] $\rm n = 2p + m +1$. \item[] R = 0.56 m, the curvature radius of spherical mirrors. \item[] c the speed of light. \item[] k = f / c the wave number. \end{itemize} Our experiment was performed at a resonance frequency with p = m = 0.
+The parameters q, p, m have been determined by a simultaneous fit of formula \ref{equ:fres} to a series of resonances including the chosen one, where the axial mode number is 37.

 The relation between db and its corresponding change in resonance frequency df is given by: